anton-savinov/PatientsWF-no-DB-/README.md

 # PatientsWF-no-DB-

-WinForm, C#, Exception Handling, Streams,
+WinForm, C#, Exception Handling, Streams, TipsTool

 Simple Windows Form of Patients database with CRUD functions and Save/Load options to/from .txt and .bin.
 Database is not connected